winitzki/scall/tutorial/programming_dhall.md

 The recursive type `U` can be defined rigorously via `U = G (F U)`.
 The unrolled type expression for `U` also suggests that `U = G T`.

-It turns out that the properties `T = F U` and `U = G T` may be derived rigorously; this is known as the "unrolling lemma".
+It turns out that the type isomorphisms `T ≅ F U` and `U ≅ G T` may be derived rigorously; this is known as the "unrolling lemma".
 We will prove two versions of this property: for the least fixpoints and for the greatest fixpoints.
-The fixpoints will be Church-encoded, as required in Dhall.
+The fixpoints need to be Church-encoded, as required in Dhall.

 ###### Statement 1 (unrolling lemma for least fixpoints)

 For any functors `F` and `G`, define the types `T` and `U` as the least fixpoints of the equations `T = F (G T)` and `U = G (F U)`.